 An ideal day might start off by photographing surfers at Moss while the morning light is great before heading to the Inn at Spanish Bay for breakfast and a walk down to the adjoining Spanish Bay Beach.
 After that, you can head to Stillwater Cove for paddleboarding lessons, before laying out on the beach to dry.

-Wine tasting in Carmel-by-the-Sea is an absolute must.
-There are numerous wine tasting rooms throughout the city, especially downtown.
+Wine tasting is definitely one of the best things to do in Carmel-by-the-Sea.
+There are numerous wine-tasting rooms throughout the city, especially downtown.
 Experiencing different wines of the region was one of the highlights of my time in Carmel!

 While I don’t think you can go wrong in selecting a tasting room, some of my favorites are Blair Wines and Hahn Family Wines found in Carmel Plaza, as well as Galante Vineyards and Silvestri Vineyards.

-Some of the best places to post up for the sunset are none other than Mission Ranch (Clint Eastwood’s Resort), Carmel Point or Cypress Point lookout, in Pebble Beach.
+Some of the best places to post up for the sunset are none other than Carmel Mission Ranch (Clint Eastwood’s Resort), Carmel Point, or Cypress grove trail and Cypress Point lookout, in Pebble Beach.